Ferns beside a still pool

 Map

-Based on old reports, it was estimated that finding the source would take a day, but in reality, it is an easy walk from Cowombat Flat in fairly open terrain to the Black-Allen line, which took the me about an hour one way.
-However, if feral animal control is regularly done in the area, specifically targeting feral horses and deer, the bush will likely become thicker and make the trip more challenging.
+Based on old reports, it was estimated that finding the source would take a day, but I found it to be an easy walk following the Murray from Cowombat Flat in fairly open terrain to the Black-Allen line.
+This took me about an hour one way.
+However, if feral animal control is regularly done in the area, specifically targeting horses and deer, the bush will likely become thicker and make the trip more challenging.
+I exited directly to the Cowombat Trail (Option C), and found this to be fairly thick bush with a lot of scrambling over fallen logs.

-The source of the Murray River was indirectly determined by the Act of Separation Bill, 1851, which legislated the separation of NSW and VIC, the border is defined as "a straight line drawn from Cape Howe to the nearest source of the Murray River."
-Townsend first surveyed this in 1846, and Black confirmed it as the most eastern of the sources in 1869.
-It was officially named Indi Spring in 2006, which is the Aboriginal name for the Murray River and means 'something far away or belonging to the past.'
+The source of the Murray River was indirectly determined by the Act of Separation Bill, 1851, which legislated the separation of NSW and VIC.
+The border is defined as "a straight line drawn from Cape Howe to the nearest source of the Murray River."
+Townsend first surveyed this in 1846 and concluded that the seep below Forest Hill was the most eastern source, a finding confirmed by Black in 1869.
+Townsend’s spring was officially named Indi Spring in 2006, which is the local Aboriginal name for the upper Murray River.

-Swampy Plain River confluence (via Indi Backwater) is considered by some to be the start of the Murray which is just 2.5 km upstream of Bringenbrong Bridge.
+The Swampy Plain River confluence (via Indi Backwater) is considered by some to be the start of the Murray, just 2.5 km upstream of Bringenbrong Bridge.
 This is due to the false impression of this being the larger river.
-However it would have been considerable smaller than the upper Murray River before the Snowy Mountains Hydro Scheme diverted water from the Snowy and Murrumbigee rivers for the hydro power.
+However, it would have been considerably smaller than the upper Murray River before the Snowy Mountains Hydro Scheme diverted water from the Snowy and Murrumbigee rivers for hydro power.
 This water is released into the Khancoban Pondage that feeds Swampy Plain River.
-This does mark the location where the river can be paddled for most of the year due to the fairly constant regulated release from the hydro scheme / pondage.
+This marks the location where the river can be paddled for most of the year due to the fairly constant regulated release from the hydro scheme/pondage.
+The Swampy Plain River catchment (88,700 hectares) is about two-thirds of the size of the Murray catchment above the confluence (139,500 hectares).